CCHMC-AICAD/Liver_Swin-U-Net-Segmentatator/README.md

+This work was supported by the National Institutes of Health R01-EB030582

+@article{hatamizadeh2021unetr,
+  title={Unetr: Transformers for 3d medical image segmentation}, author={Hatamizadeh, Ali and Yang, Dong and Roth, Holger and Xu, Daguang}, journal={arXiv preprint arXiv:2103.10504}, year={2021}
+}

 # Model Overview
 This repository contains the code for UNETR: Transformers for 3D Medical Image Segmentation [1].
 UNETR is the first 3D segmentation network that uses a pure vision transformer as its encoder without relying on CNNs for feature extraction.
 The code presents a volumetric (3D) multi-organ segmentation application using the BTCV challenge dataset.